thomaspinckney3/cs4501/Project7.md

 ```

+To create the recommendations table, simply create another model in your models.py with the appropriate fields corresponding to the columns described above.

-To populate and access this recommendations table, you will interface with the MySQL database directly with a [python MySQL client](https://github.com/PyMySQL/mysqlclient-python) rather than Django's ORM.
+To populate this recommendations table, you will interface with the MySQL database directly with a [python MySQL client](https://github.com/PyMySQL/mysqlclient-python) rather than Django's ORM like you have been doing.
 Population of the table will occur during the Pyspark job.
 Within your Pyspark program, you will need to:

 1. Initiate a connection with the database using PyMySQL.
-2. Create a recommendations table with the appropriate column types if there is not already one, and insure sure it is empty.
+2. Reset/Clear the recommendations table to remove any outdated data if there is any.
 3. Make appropriate INSERT queries while iterating through co-view results after the ```collect``` call, making sure to account for items that already have rows in the table, as well as those that don't.

 The spark containers that will contain your Pyspark program don't come with everything needed for PyMySQL right off the bat, so some package installation must be taken care of.
 After 'docker-composing up' but before running your spark job for the first time, manually enter the two spark containers and run the following commands (either individually by hand, or in script form like below):